 Anjoli Roy is a creative writer, an editor, and an instructor in the English Department at the University of Hawai‘i at Mānoa.
 In fall 2017, she successfully defended her dissertation, titled “Where the Water Is,” which is a book–length collection of creative nonfiction stories.

 “Where the Water Is” is comprised of family narratives about growing up as an ambiguously brown Bengali and white girl in southern California, experiences of chronic illness, and the presence of ancestors in our lives despite boundaries of time and national borders.
 The text features a roots journey to India to recover the story of Kali Nath Roy, Anjoli’s great-grandfather, who was a freedom fighter at risk of being forgotten, and focuses on how and to what degree family narratives define us, what happens when we bury stories, and what happens when we dig them up.
-The collection also examines how the legacies of trauma—from colonization, imprisonment, emigration, participation in the US military, domestic violence, suicide, and racism—lodge in descendants’ psyches, in our bodies.
+The collection also examines how the legacies of trauma—from colonization, imprisonment, emigration, participation in the US military, domestic violence, suicide, and racism—lodge in descendants’ psyches and bodies.
 The collection suggests that rebuilding familial connections through learning these stories may be the key to healing.